 If you get to the point where your husky is impeccably trained and you know you have total control to get them to obey you in an instant, perhaps then you could consider it.
 But if you’re only just starting to teach your husky not to pull, you’ve got a long way until you can abandon the leash all together.

 Here you can find more about Siberian Huskies Off Leash.

 Conclusion and Training Resources

 Still need more help getting your dog to behave on the leash?
-Check out Cesar’s Way training courses which cover leash training and much more.
+Have a look at ASPCA article on holding a leash for more training tips.